voderl/tween-animate/README.md

   list: // tween.update(elpased, list) in AnimationFrame, you can set your list Array and update manually update(el, v) {
     // every element will call this method
-    // el: Element to which the animation is applied
+    // el: Element to which this animation is applied
     // v: easing value (if it is an object, its value will change) },
   // default: true, when "from" and "to" are both object, or just has "to"("from" is getted from applied element), is change the applied element ?